apache/sedona/docs/tutorial/rdd.md

 #### From GeoJSON

+!!!note
+	Reading GeoJSON using SpatialRDD is not recommended.
+Please use [Sedona SQL and DataFrame API](sql.md#load-geojson-data) to read GeoJSON files.

 Geometries in GeoJSON is similar to WKT/WKB.
 However, a GeoJSON file must be beaked into multiple lines.

 Suppose we have a `polygon.json` GeoJSON file at Path `/Download/polygon.json` as follows: